USS Piedmont

 USS Piedmont (AD–17) was a built during World War II for the United States Navy.
-Her task was to service destroyers in, or near, battle areas and to keep them fit for duty.
-She served in the Pacific Ocean during World War II, the Cold War, the Korean War, and the Vietnam War.
-For her work in battle areas, the ship was awarded four battle stars for her Korean War efforts and one for Vietnam War service.
+Its task was to service destroyers in, or near, battle areas and to keep them fit for duty.
+It served in the Pacific Ocean during World War II, the Cold War, the Korean War, and the Vietnam War.
+For its work in battle areas, the ship was awarded four battle stars for its Korean War efforts and one for Vietnam War service.

-She was laid down by the Tampa Shipbuilding Company, Inc., in Tampa, Florida, on 1 December 1941; launched 7 December 1942; sponsored by Mrs. Elsa Kauffman; and, commissioned 5 January 1944.
+It was laid down by the Tampa Shipbuilding Company, Inc., in Tampa, Florida, on 1 December 1941; launched 7 December 1942; sponsored by Mrs. Elsa Kauffman; and, commissioned 5 January 1944.

 The ship's mascot was the Doc, one of the dwarfs in Disney's Snow White and the Seven Dwarfs.
-Due to the mascot being a male character, Piedmont was officially referred to as "He", rather than "She", as are other ships.
+Due to the mascot being a male character, Piedmont was officially referred to as "He", rather than "She", as is the tradition with ships.

-After being decommissioned from the U.S. Navy, Piedmont was transferred to the Turkish Navy, where she served from 1982 to 1994 as TCG Derya.
+After being decommissioned from the U.S. Navy, Piedmont was transferred to the Turkish Navy, where it served from 1982 to 1994 as TCG Derya.
 The ship was decommissioned from the Turkish Navy in 1994 and scrapped the following year.

 History

 World War II and the Pacific Theater

-Early in February 1944, Piedmont stood out from Tampa, Florida, on her shakedown cruise.
-On 6 March she sailed for the Panama Canal, San Diego, and Pearl Harbor, Hawaii.
-Less than 24 hours after her arrival at Pearl Harbor, Piedmont had taken her first United States Pacific Fleet destroyer alongside.
+Early in February 1944, Piedmont stood out from Tampa, Florida, on its shakedown cruise.
+On 6 March it sailed for the Panama Canal, San Diego, and Pearl Harbor, Hawaii.
+Less than 24 hours after its arrival at Pearl Harbor, Piedmont had taken its first United States Pacific Fleet destroyer alongside.
 Piedmont remained at Pearl Harbor throughout the months of April and May during the feverish preparations for the Marianas campaign.
 At one time, Piedmont had seven destroyers alongside and was working on jobs for more than 50 other destroyers moored in the stream.